- About Us!

 - Space Info & Usage

 I am a Licensed Massage Therapist specializing in Myofascial Release, Structural Integration and Neuromuscular Re-education with 18 years of hands on experience.
-I am also Board Certified in Holistic Mental Health and a life coach.
+I am also Board Certified in Holistic Mental Health, a life coach and a minister.
 When warranted, I include Holistic Mental Health guidance and life coaching to assist you in releasing emotional attachments, pains and limitations in your life as well as teaching you tools to move forward and tools to assist you in changing behaviors and thought patterns that are destructive to your life.

 As you change physically, you are changing emotionally and internally as well.
 You are releasing the emotional attachment to injury / pain or experience.
 Perhaps you want to free yourself to experience life more fully.
 You can release issues, emotions, limitations, anxieties, fears that are locked in your soft tissues and muscles.

 Whether the pain is visceral, fascial, neuro or radiucular pain this concept works and is applied this way: